Majlis-e-Tahaffuz-e-Khatme Nabuwwat: Restoration of Khatm e Nabuwat Bill

 The government of Pakistan uses the word "oath".
 This word was changed to "declaration" in "Elections Bill 2017", by government authorities.
 Country wide objections arose about this change, Minister of Law Zahid Hamid said "The statement of objects and reasons of the amended in order to avoid controversy, there is a consensus among the political parties in the National Assembly that the original text of ‘Declaration and oath by the person nominated”, included in original form-1A should be restored in toto'.
 Tehreek Labbaik Pakistan, being a pro-Muslim party, went on to protests.
 The protests occurred in whole country including federal capital, Islamabad.

 Khadim Hussain Rizvi declared to continue the protests until their demands were met.
 In November 2017, government restored the previous version of the blasphemy law and Khatm e Nabuwat.
 They continued their protests even after restoration of words for Khatm-e-Nabuwat for elections bill.
 According to this Tehreek, it was a plan to weaken Khatm-e-Nabuwat.
 The Tehreek demanded resignations of Zahid Hamid for he was held responsible for the change of words and Rana Sanaullah Khan for his pro-Ahmadiyya speeches.
 The government cut off food and water supply to participants of sit-in but they declared to continue the protests until all of their demands were fulfilled.

 The political unrest caused economic damage to the country.

-Khatm-e-Nubuwwat Conference

-Annual Khatm-e-Nubuwwat Conference is held every year at Jamia Masjid Ahrar Rabwah under the aegis of Majlis-e-Tahaffuz-e-Khatme Nabuwwat and Majlis-e-Ahrar-e-Islam.